programminghistorian/jekyll/_posts/2025-11-14-call-for-proposals.md

 At the end of the form, you have the option to provide links to sample code or to a draft extract of your lesson if you'd like to.

->In keeping with our commitment to diversity and equal access within digital humanities, we encourage proposals from women, members of minority groups, LGBTQ+ members, and peoples from the Global South.
+>In keeping with our commitment to diversity and equal access within digital humanities, we encourage proposals from women, members of marginalised groups, LGBTQ+ members, and peoples from the Global South.
 With this call, we strongly encourage the participation of Anglophone and multilingual communities beyond North America.

 ## Questions